 We are pleased to report another successful year for Qalipu First Nation in meeting its financial reporting requirements.
-The financial statements on the following pages represent the consolidated operations of the Band and its wholly-owned commercial enterprises: Qalipu Development Corpo-(QDC), ration Mi'kmaq Commercial Fisheries Inc. (MCF), Qalipu Management Services Inc. (QMS), Qalipu Holdings Marine (QMH), Qalipu Project Support Services Ltd. (QPSS) and Eastern Door Logistics.
-2018-2019, the Band earned revenues of \$13.2 million and had total expenditures of \$13 million, resulting in a surplus of \$ 233,987.
+The financial statements on the following pages represent the consolidated operations of the Band and its wholly-owned commercial enterprises: Qalipu Development Corporation (QDC), Mi'kmag Commercial Fisheries Inc. (MCF), Qalipu Management Services Inc. (QMS), Qalipu Holdings Marine Ltd. (QMH), Qalipu Project Support Services Ltd. (QPSS) and Eastern Door Logistics.
+2018-2019, the Band In earned revenues of \$13.2 million and had total expenditures of \$13 million, resulting in a surplus of \$ 233,987.
 The Band's auditors completed their final report on July 23 to Chief and Council and reported that the financial statements are fairly presented.